Kos & Nisyros sailing holidays

 Kos port

-The “old port of Kos” or simply Kos port - Λιμάνι Κω is located in a large shallow bay; in the approach the North cape should be kept at a distance.
+The “old port of Kos” or simply Kos port - Λιμάνι Κω is located in a large shallow bay; in the approach the north cape should be kept at a distance.

 Kos town is full of bougainvillea, jasmine and exotic whiffs of the middle east.